oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 welcome1
 EOF
 ```
-5. ctrl-d to exit the terminal
+7. ctrl-d to exit the terminal
-6. kubectl delete pod rcu
+8. Delete the terminal pod by ```kubectl delete pod rcu```
-7. Repeat the above steps 6-8
+9. Repeat the above steps 6-8 to create the Kubernetes resources

-Note:  If you need to drop the repository, you can use the command in step 4
+Note:  If you need to drop the repository, you can use this command in the terminal

 ```
 /u01/oracle/oracle_common/bin/rcu \